-- 13.2 The provisions of this clause are inclusive of the sick leave provisions of the Holidays Act 2003. - 13.3 The employee can accumulate their entitlement up to a maximum of days only, notwithstanding the minimum shall be 20 days as provided by The Holidays Act 2003.
+- 13.3 The employee can accumulate their entitlement up to a maximum of 120 days only, notwithstanding the minimum shall be 20 days as provided by The Holidays Act 2003.
 Any entitlement accrued prior to this date shall be retained but shall not be increased retrospectively. - 13.4 At the employer's discretion an employee may be granted anticipated sick leave.
 Any leave taken in advance and still remaining outside the entitlement will be paid to the employer.
-The employer may deduct monies due from the final pay. - 13.5 Where an employee is suffering from a minor illness, contracted at work, which could have a detrimental effect on the patients or other staff, in the employer's care, the employer may, at its discretion, either place the employee on suitable alternative duties or direct the employee to take leave on full pay.
-Such leave shall not be a charge against the employee's sick and domestic leave entitlement.

-- 13.6 Sickness during paid leave: When sickness occurs during paid leave, such as annual or long service leave, the leave may be debited against the sick leave entitlement, (except where the sickness occurs during leave following the relinquishment of office) provided that: - 13.6.1 the period of sick leave is more than three days and a medical certificate is produced. - 13.6.2 In cases where the period of sickness extends beyond the approved period of annual or long service leave, approval will also be given to debiting the portion, which occurred within the annual leave or long service leave period, against sick leave entitlement, provided the conditions in 13.6 and 13.6.1 above apply. - 13.6.3 Annual leave or long service leave may not be split to allow periods of illness of three days or less to be taken. - 13.7 During periods of leave without pay, sick leave entitlements will not continue to accrue. - 13.8 Where an employee has a consistent pattern of short-term Sick Leave, or where those absences are more than 10 working days/shifts or more in a year, then the employee's situation may be reviewed.
+The employer may deduct monies due from the final pay. - Where an employee is suffering from a minor illness, contracted at work, which could have a detrimental effect on the patients or other staff, in the employer's care, the employer may, at its discretion, either place the employee on suitable alternative duties or direct the employee to take leave on full pay.
+Such leave shall not be a charge against the employee's sick and domestic leave entitlement. - 13.6 Sickness during paid leave: When sickness occurs during paid leave, such as annual or long service leave, the leave may be debited against the sick leave entitlement, (except where the sickness occurs during leave following the relinquishment of office) provided that: - 13.6.1 the period of sick leave is more than three days and a medical certificate is produced. - 13.6.2 In cases where the period of sickness extends beyond the approved period of annual or long service leave, approval will also be given to debiting the portion, which occurred within the annual leave or long service leave period, against sick leave entitlement, provided the conditions in 13.6 and 13.6.1 above apply. - 13.6.3 Annual leave or long service leave may not be split to allow periods of illness of three days or less to be taken. - 13.7 During periods of leave without pay, sick leave entitlements will not continue to accrue. - Where an employee has a consistent pattern of short term Sick Leave, or where those absences are more than 10 working days/shifts or more in a year, then the employee's situation may be reviewed.
 The focus of the review will be to assist the employee in establishing practical arrangements to recover from sickness or injury.